hubtty/hubtty/doc/source/index.rst

  * Speed -- user actions modify locally cached content and need not wait for server interaction.

- * Convenience -- because Hubtty downloads all pull requests to local git repos, a single command instructs it to checkout a pull request into that repo for detailed examination or testing of larger pull requests.
+ * Convenience -- Hubtty downloads all pull requests to local git repos.
+Custom commands can be configured to bind keys to shell actions with context variable interpolation -- open a PR in your browser, check it out with ``gh``, or run any workflow you like.

 Contents: